GerritCodeReview/k8s-gerrit/container-images/gerrit-init/README.md

 ## Setup and configuration

-* install mysql-client, python 3 and pip
+* install mysql-client, python 3, pip and pipenv
-* install sqlalchemy and mysql driver for python
+* install sqlalchemy and mysql driver for python using pipenv
 * copy tool scripts

 ## Start